leenyburger/sfu_landing_page_jekyll/_posts/2021-11-02-s3-rails-file-uploads-the-complete-how-to-guide.md

 `<%= form.file_field :avatar %>`

-We'll have to whitelist the avatar parameter in the controller.
+You'll have to whitelist the avatar parameter in the controller.
 Open `app/controllers/users_controller.rb` and add `avatar` to the whitelisted parameters.

 {% highlight ruby %}
     def user_params